waza-ari/python-easyverein/docs/index.md

 ## State of the API

-This client was written against and tested against the Hexa v1.7 API version of EasyVerein.
+This client was written against and tested against the 2.0 API version of EasyVerein.
 It may or may not work with newer / older API versions, so please use them at your own risk.
 As the EasyVerein API does not expose model information, the models used as part of this library are specific to this library and are based on information obtained from the API responses (e.g. required fields when creating an item).